googlefonts/googlefonts.github.io/gf-guide/variable.md

 ### The family doesn't exist on Google Fonts:

--   Fonts should be unhinted and have `gftools fix-nonhinting` applied to them.
-The [builder tool](https://googlefonts.github.io/gf-guide/build.html#gftools-builder) does it by default.
 -   The `wght` axis range must include `400`.
 For example: `100-900`, `400-900`, `100-400`.
 -   Other than the above, fonts must conform to the requirements below, like pre-existing fonts.